forresto/forresto.com/content/fab-academy/index.md

 - [ ] Week 17.
 Invention, intellectual property and income
 - [ ] Week 18.
 Project development

+# Extra

+- [Embedding 3D models on the web](model-viewer-web-3d.md) – your designs in your docs. 🌐
+- [Cardboard Aided Design](cardboard-aided-design.md) – get crafty as a regular part of your design process. 📦

 # Resources

 * [Google site: search](https://www.google.com/search?q=site%3Ahttps%3A%2F%2Ffabacademy.org)